zbeekman/ZstdFortranLib/CONTRIBUTING.md

 ## Reporting Defects

-Please open a [new issue] and select the appropriate type of issue (Reproducable Bug Report).
+Please open a [new issue] and select the appropriate type of issue (Reproducible Bug Report).
 Then fill out the issue template completely.
 Skipping this may result in the issue being closed without comment.